gsm1011/hadoop.admin/manuscript/chapter2.md

 If no output is given, it means OpenJDK has not been installed.

-If Java has been installed in the system, we can check it’s version
+If Java has been installed in the system, we can check it's version
 with:

     $ java -version